Updated November 03, 2017

 Here are 5 personal loan lenders for people who have less than ideal credit (meaning under 700) that will let you check your rate without impacting your credit score:

-Avant: You could borrow anywhere from $1,000 to $35,000 through Avant, and you could receive your funds as soon as the next business day.
+Avant: You could borrow anywhere from $2,000 to $35,000 through Avant, and you could receive your funds as soon as the next business day.
 APRs range from 9.95% – 35.99%.
 Although the minimum credit score varies, you have a much better chance if your score is above 580.
-Avant is available in all states except Colorado, Iowa and West Virginia.
+Avant is available in all states except Colorado, Iowa, West Virginia, and Vermont.

 There are several other personal loan lenders that will do a soft credit check.
 You can find them on our personal loan table here.
 While many of these lenders have minimum credit score requirements, you’ll find they take other factors into account aside from your FICO score.